 Each of our directors brings significant expertise to the role of director.
-Below is a summary of the qualifications of each of our directors.
+Below is a summary of the qualifications of each of our continuing directors.

-Director Qualifications & Experience Sherman Lathan Li Stern Cloyd Wallen Executive Leadership ekso ekso ekso ekso ekso Financial Expertise ekso ekso ekso ekso ekso Therapeutics & Engineering Industry Experience ekso ekso ekso Strategy & Development ekso ekso ekso ekso ekso ekso Operations Expertise ekso ekso ekso ekso Public Company Governance ekso ekso ekso ekso ekso
+Director Qualifications & Experience Davis Cloyd Lathan Li Wallen Executive Leadership ekso ekso ekso ekso Financial Expertise ekso ekso ekso ekso Therapeutics & Engineering Industry Experience ekso ekso ekso ekso Strategy & Development ekso ekso ekso ekso manara ekso Operations Expertise ekso ekso ekso Public Company Governance ekso ekso ekso ekso

 Our Nominating and Governance Committee regularly reviews the composition of our Board of Directors in light of qualifications summarized above to plan for evolution among our board membership and to identify the skills and experience that will align with strategic needs.
 We are focused on identifying director candidates that not only meet those needs, but also bring new viewpoints to the Board of Directors by enhancing its diversity of personal backgrounds both generally and as required by California law.
-For example, three of our six directors identify as female, and two of our directors are from underrepresented communities, meeting or exceeding the diversity standards set by California Senate Bill 826 and California Assembly Bill 979 for companies headquartered in California.
+For example, three of our six directors identify as female, and two of our directors are from underrepresented communities.